Has Naga Munchetty left BBC Breakfast? Fans confused in her absence

 Many fans were concerned about Naga's absence from BBC Breakfast and so they questioned when the presenter would return on Twitter.

-Naga has just revealed that she will be off for around two weeks.
+Naga recently revealed that she will be off for around two weeks.

 The reason for her absence has not been explained; it could be anything from illness, personal issues, or even just a holiday.
 But Naga will for sure be returning to our screens.